swiftlang/swift-org-website/documentation/articles/zero-to-swift-nvim.md

 author: [etcwilde]
 ---

-Neovim is a modern reimplementation of vi, with a lot of new functionality piled on top including asynchronous operations and Lua bindings for a snappy editing experience.
+Neovim is a modern reimplementation of the *vi text editor*, with a lot of new functionality piled on top including asynchronous operations and Lua bindings for a snappy editing experience.
 We will look at configuring a new install of Neovim for Swift development on Ubuntu 22.04.
 I have pre-installed the Solarized theme so the